-Cosentyx (secukinumab), discovered and developed by Swiss pharmaceutical company Novartis International, is the first interleukin-17A (IL-17A) inhibitor drug approved for the treatment of moderate-to-severe psoriasis in adult patients.
-It was approved by the European Commission (EC), in January 2015, as a first-line systemic treatment of moderate-to-severe plaque psoriasis in adult patients requiring systemic therapy.
+Cosentyx (secukinumab), discovered and developed by Swiss pharmaceutical company Novartis International, is the first interleukin-17A (IL-17A) inhibitor drug approved for the treatment of moderate-to-severe psoriasis in patients aged six years and older who may benefit from systemic therapy or phototherapy.

 The devastating disease is estimated to affect up to 125 million people or 3% of the world’s population, with Europe and the US accounting for 3.7 million and 7.5 million psoriasis patients respectively.

-Secukinumab is a human monoclonal antibody, which works by inhibiting the action of IL-17A, a protein found in high concentrations in the skin of people affected by psoriasis.
+Secukinumab is a human monoclonal antibody, which works by inhibiting the action of IL-17A, a protein found in high concentrations in the skin of those affected by psoriasis.
 The protein is often the preferred target in investigational therapies.

 Secukinumab is the only first-line treatment for psoriasis in Europe, whereas all available treatments for the ailment are recommended for second-line systemic therapy.